3 quick tips for starting the school year on the right financial track

 Summer is winding down.
 A new school year is about to start.
 Can you hear the bells?

-We’re not talking about school bells—although those will be sounding off soon enough (albeit a little differently this year).
+We’re not talking about school bells—although those will be sounding off soon enough.

 No, we’re referring to those end-of-summer ‘financial wake-up call’ bells.